 The final fight where many dive sites arrived with the same number of points.
 We are talking about Manta Alley in South Komodo and the End of the world.

 Manta Alley is the coldest and quite tricky dive site of South Komodo where you can’t find manta there.
 It’s the place to go if you want to see the giant manta ray circling around you.
 Local dive guides have prepared this dive site to respect marine life and not disturb it.
 We love it, and not only for the manta or the whale sharks, but it’s also a place where you will dive on a special topography.

 End of the World – This one can’t be described as the most unique feeling you can get during a dive.
 First, the color of it and the disparate way of the coral seems that you are diving on the moon. grey sand is gently going over, and the wall is astonishing.
 Few marine species live here.
 It could be one of the most dangerous dive sites if you don’t know it.

 We must make a warning on the dive sites and all comments you can read on the internet.

-	Some people, bloggers, or dive centers who are offering BATU 3 , Payung, or even Banana Split are

-	just not aware of the destination.
-It’s simply proof that they have never been there or just one

-	time.
-Komodo National Park boasts a lot of currents that we (daily operators) know, manage, and

-	understand since we are working every day here.
-Even if we know the dive sites, it could be tricky
+Some people, bloggers, or dive centres who are offering BATU 3 , Payung, or even Banana Split are just not aware of the destination.
+It’s proof that they have never been there or just once.
+Komodo National Park boasts a lot of currents that we (daily operators) know, manage, and understand since we work every day.
+Even if we know the dive sites, it could be tricky anywhere.

-	anywhere at any time.

-	Please follow your guide, don’t trust blindly bloggers who came one time, and select your dive

-	center/liveaboard accordingly.
-Select the ones which are diving there and use a competent and

-	permanent (no freelancer) dive guide who KNOWS the area.
+Please follow your guide, don’t blindly trust bloggers who came once, and select your dive centre/liveaboard accordingly.
+Select the ones diving there and use a competent and permanent (no freelancer) certified dive guide who KNOWS the area.